danielwikander/Task2/README.md

-# TaskOne - Writes n lines of random numbers to a file.
+# TaskTwo - Reads numbers from a file and prints them in order.

 ### Installation
 ```